n1215/larabread/README.md

 ```

-Parent-Child relationship of Trail classes is resolved by the service container and autowiring.
+Parent-Child relationship of Trail classes is resolved by the service container and auto-wiring.

 - app/Http/Controllers/AppController.php